Modern vehicles are equipped with many drive modes designed to give you a customized experience based on your needs.

 Urban travel is ideal for Eco Mode, because you typically aren’t trying to accelerate fast, and you are driving slower.
 Considering these situations often use the most fuel, it seems the perfect chance to try out this driving mode.

 While it is okay to drive with Eco Mode activated at all times, you will likely find that it’s not ideal.
 There will be times when you demand more from your vehicle than what it can give you while the power is being harnessed.

 Is Eco Mode Bad for the Engine?

 It would seem that anything altering the performance of the engine could cause damage.
 You might even be scared to push down on the accelerator with the Eco Mode button activated.
-However, we haven’t seen any evidence that suggests Eco Mode is damaging.
+However, I haven’t seen any evidence that suggests Eco Mode is damaging.

 Your driving behavior is what is most important.
 You can easily damage your engine by pushing it too hard or not maintaining it, regardless of whether you rely on Eco Mode or not.

 Frequently Asked Questions

 If used correctly, ECO mode can reduce fuel consumption by up to 10%.
 When in this mode, the ECU will reduce the amount of injected fuel and adequately adjust other running parameters, like ignition and boost.
 But, while improving gas mileage, ECO mode will also reduce the engine’s power output and torque delivery.
 Although this will not damage it in any way, your car will be less responsive, and it will take more time to accelerate.